-Not all vehicle crimes are observed by a police officer or another witness.
+Not all vehicle crimes are observed by a police officer or other witnesses.
 This is especially true when there has been an accident or the car breaks down.
 The police typically don't arrive on the scene until driving has stopped.
 Often the people involved are no longer in the car.

 If there is a reasonable doubt that the defendant was the one who drove a vehicle, then he is not guilty of a crime involving driving.

 To help you better understand the “no driving” defense, our California DUI defense attorneys discuss the following, below: